kldzj/named-pipes/README.md

 The sender will create a socket server on Windows or a FIFO on Unix and listen for incoming connections on the specified path.
 There will be a maximum of one sender per pipe.
 You must call `.connect()` to actually create the socket.

 **Important:** The FIFO sender might not be ready after the `.connect()` promise has resolved, so you should use the `.once('connect', () => {})` event to wait for the socket to be connected before writing, otherwise you'll have thread blocking issues.

-Once destroyed, all connections will be closed.
-By default the sender will automatically be destroyed once the last listener has ended the stream.
-You can use the `autoDestroy` option to change this behaviour.

 Use `.getWritableStream()` to get a writable stream that you can pipe to.